 What a huge mess, especially as an intro episode.
 The premise is very dumb, even by gaming anime standards, but it could have been very acceptable had….anything been properly explained or explored.

-I have no clue how to play Bakugan even after watching one and a half matches (the second match has a big gap in it and seems to end abruptly.)
+I have no clue how to play Bakugan even after watching one and a half matches (the second match has a big gap in it and ends abruptly.)
 The rules seemed to change in the second match, and I am just completely lost on how it really works.
 It’s also frustrating that cards, Bakugan and the items for the game like the marbles and Dan’s watch are not given names, at least not now.
 This fails on multiple levels as a first episode and as an advertisement.

-Face it, gaming anime are meant to sell toys or cards or what have you.
+The tough truth is, gaming anime are meant to sell toys or cards or what have you.
 I know I saw a slue of Bakugan toys in stores when this show was popular.
 Why would a kid want to buy Bakugan toys if they have no clue what most of the stuff is called nor how to friggin’ play it?

 I mean, obviously a lot of them did because it was a pretty successful gaming anime, but it really just seems like, basing it from the first episode alone, you’re either focusing on the lowest common denominator who will just want the toys and watch the show because of mindless action and monsters or you’re aiming the show at people who already know how to the play the game, which only exists because of the show….